Pumpkinhead (film): Legacy

 Despite being a box office disappointment, Pumpkinhead has become a cult film.
 In 2013, Tyler Doupe included Pumpkinhead in his list of Underrated Horror Killers at Fearnet, and Fangoria included it in their 101 Best Horror Movies You've Never Seen.

-Sequels and reboot
+Franchise

 A sequel, Pumpkinhead II: Blood Wings, was released directly to video in 1994.
 It was directed by Jeff Burr.
 Two additional sequels, Pumpkinhead: Ashes to Ashes and Pumpkinhead: Blood Feud, were filmed in 2006 as made for television movies.
 They were broadcast on Syfy in October 2006 and in February 2007, respectively.

 A reboot of the series has been reported to be in development and was to be produced by Saw executive producer Peter Block.
 Nate Atkins was set to write the script for the reboot.
 By November 2021, a reboot was in the works at Paramount Players, with a script ready and that a director would be announced "in the coming months".
+As of 2026, a director has not been announced and there have been no updates to the film since 2021, but no plans for cancellation have yet been announced.